lugu/qiloop/doc/NOTES.md

 ### Values

-A value is serialized with a string (a defined below) representing the signature of the concrete type followed with the serialized value of the type.
+A value is serialized with a string (a defined above) representing the signature of the concrete type followed with the serialized value of the type.